DAMIEN ZEMANEK

 Sustained Gameplay Pressure & Readibility

-Applies continuous visual and mechanical pressure during attack phase in place of static click indicators forcing players to stay engaged to do damage.
+Applies continuous visual and mechanical pressure during attack phase instead of static click indicators forcing players to stay engaged to do damage.
 The gradual scaling communicates attack availability very clearly to the player.

 Flexible Timing & Behaviour Tuning